mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_text.md

     ```

 ## Processing Data

+For the data processing operators currently supported by MindSpore and their detailed usage methods, please refer to the [Processing Data](https://www.mindspore.cn/doc/programming_guide/en/master/pipeline.html) chapter in the Programming Guide

 The following tutorial demonstrates how to construct a pipeline and perform operations such as `shuffle` and `RegexReplace` on the text dataset.